 More and more I see personal spirituality not as the end but the means to an end.
 That end is the alignment of our spirit with the Divine Spirit and our participation in God’s cosmic work of the healing and reconciliation all of creation.
 Personal transformation is part of this but personal awakening and enlightenment are meaningless if they don’t lead to a compassionate engagement with all of life and with all of creation.
-I have come to believe that healthy spirituality should always move us beyond a “me-and-God” focus to a focus on the world in which I am called to be actively engaged because that is where God is to be found.
+I have come to believe that healthy spirituality should always move us beyond a “me-and-God” focus to a focus on the world in which we are called to be actively engaged because that is where God is to be found.

 I don’t expect religious institutions to change the world or even necessarily be relevant to the world.
 Instead, in my view, they need to align themselves with what God is doing in the world.
 In that regard, church isn’t what is important.
 It is the world, and our life within it.
 When religion and personal spirituality fail to support our commitments to life within the world they are, I believe, part of the problem, not part of the solution.
 At this stage of my journey I want more than ever before to be part of the solution – or, in the language of Christian spirituality, to be aligned with what God is doing in the world to make all things new in Christ.